mumairnawaz/-Football-League-Performance-Competitiveness-Analysis/README.md

 ## Executive Summary

-This project evaluates **UEFA Champions League, Premier League, and LaLiga** performance across the **2024–2025 seasons** using a purpose-built analytics warehouse.

-### Key Findings:
-- Scoring intensity and volatility vary meaningfully by competition
-- Home advantage remains a structural factor, not a seasonal anomaly
-- A small set of elite teams disproportionately influence league outcomes
-- Competitive balance differs sharply across leagues

-The project delivers **decision-ready KPIs**, enabling strategic insight for:
+This project presents an end-to-end football analytics case study analyzing performance across the **UEFA Champions League, Premier League, and LaLiga for the 2024–2025 seasons**.
+Rather than relying on pre-packaged datasets, match data was retrieved directly from an external football API, simulating how analytics teams ingest live or third-party data in production environments.

+**The project combines:**

+- Data ingestion via APIs

+- A structured analytics warehouse

+-SQL-based KPI development

+- Business-focused insight delivery

+The final output is a set of decision-ready KPIs, suitable for strategic use by:

 - League operators

 - Broadcasters

 - Club management

-- Football analysts
+- Data analysts and consultants

-This is a **business analytics project**, not a fan-driven analysis.

 ---